jtamames/SqueezeMeta/docs/source/SQMtools/SQM_to_microeco.rst

    This function will convert the selected features from a SQM object into an object of the ``microtable`` class from the `microeco <https://chiliubio.github.io/microeco>`__ package.
-When possible, it will also include the taxonomy of the included features.
+When possible, it will also include the taxonomy of the included features (for functional classifications, the taxonomy table will instead include the description of each feature ID).
 Optionally, it accepts a meta table that will be passed as provided to ``microtable$new``.

    .. rubric:: Usage
       :name: usage